mudler/LocalAI/docs/content/getting_started/_index.en.md

 | mistral-openorca | ```docker run -p 8080:8080 --gpus all -ti --rm quay.io/go-skynet/local-ai:{{< version >}}-cublas-cuda11-core mistral-openorca``` |

 #### GPU (CUDA 12)

+> If you do not know which version of CUDA do you have available, you can check with `nvidia-smi` or `nvcc --version`

 | Model | Docker command |
 | --- | --- |